Augmented Analytics, Enabling Analytics-Driven Organization

 Removes the skill constraints.
 Data scientists are high in demand and expensive resources to hire.
 Using AI algorithms and advanced machine learning, Augmented Analytics automates data management and insight generation in an organization, allowing them to rely less on data scientists.
 Thus, businesses can to do more with the people they already have.

-At Intuceo, we help our clients achieve this by bringing man, machine, and collective intelligence together.
+Intuceo, a data analytics company is helping our clients achieve this by bringing man, machine, and collective intelligence together through our enterprise data science accelerators.
 We help minimize the complexity and skills constraints associated with building a predictive model, data preparation, insight generation — all of which is automated and made available for subject matter experts (SME).

 Further, SMEs enhance and improve the insights using their expertise and experience.
 Ultimately, the insights are shared across the organization and are subject to further reviews and modifications through collective knowledge.
 This helps to democratize analytics and accelerate analytics adoption and culture within a company.